- slide 1 of 3

 A Fun Way to Introduce the Three States of Matter

 - 3 plastic bags

 1. Put a stone in the first plastic bag and seal it.
 Ask your students to squeeze and press the bag.
 What happens?
 Let them try to bend the stone to change its shape.
 Ask them why they cannot bend the stone.

-2. Put water in second plastic bag and then seal it.
+2. Put water in the second plastic bag and then seal it.
 Tell students to observe the water in the bag carefully.
 Ask a representative to gently squeeze the bag of water.
 Does the shape of water change?

 - slide 2 of 3

 Explain to the students that all objects around us are made of matter.
 Matter is anything that occupies space and has mass.
-One way of classifying matter is by their states: Solid, liquid and gas.
+One way of classifying matter is by its states: Solid, liquid and gas.